brandynh/S.E.C.C/README.md

 # What Problem are we Trying to Solve?
 With our app, we are trying to make project collaborating a lot easier, as well as to create, store, edit, and join a project!

-# Cool Project Name?
-As a group, we knew the basics of what our application was going to do as well as what it had to offer, but coming up with a super cool name was our next obstacle, which is why we stuck with a simple name that tells the user (almost) everything they need to know about our awesome app.
-We came up with the name "Project Collaborator" for our app, it's simple, but it says what it needs to say.

 # Installation of the App
 To install and run this app on your own computer, you must follow the following steps in order to get the app to run successfully: